wifitanmalo/fame_or_shame/README.md

-the click the `+` button now will show a window with a text field where you can set a name for the grade **(no more than 30 characters).** When you press `OK`, a new grade is added with two text fields for the score and percentage, an `x` button to delete the grade and text showing the value the grade adds to the total score, which changes in real time as the values ​​in both fields change.
+the click the `+` button now will show a window with a text field where you can set a name for the grade **(no more than 30 characters).** When you press `OK`, a new grade is added with two text fields for the score and percentage, an `+` button to create a subgrade, an `x` button to delete the grade and text showing the value the grade adds to the total score, which changes in real time as the values in both fields change.

 Each grade will be stored in the `Grade` table of `fos.db` in the following
 order: `id,idSubject,name,score,percentage,idSuperGrade`, and the database